All Episodes

 Day number 388.

-If you want to be a part of the program, we've gone over now the latest developments as it relates not only to this hateful speech that was given by Joe Biden last Thursday.
+Sean, if you want to be a part of the program, we've gone over now the latest developments as it relates not only to this hateful speech that was given by Joe Biden last Thursday, and now this decision by this judge appointing a special master while noting that Joe Biden ordered the raid.

 Page two and three, Judge Cannon's ruling cites a quote, a quote from the DOJ's own legal filing dated May 10th, that Joe Biden ordered the National Archives and Record Administration to provide access to the FBI to review the Trump records.

-Uh notes the quotation marks, uh, and on May 10th, Nara informed the plaintiff that it would proceed with providing the FBI access to the records in question as requested by the president.
+And on May 10th, NARA informed the plaintiff that it would proceed with providing the FBI access to the records in question as requested by the president.

 But then it gets deeper.

-Not only first it was the passports, then it was attorney client privilege information.
+First, it was the passports, then it was attorney-client privilege information.

-Uh, then it was only, oh, just just minor information.
+Then it was only all just minor information.

 Then it's tax information and medical information.

-And the judge noted that the Justice Department lawyers had acknowledged that it sees personal effects with evidentiary uh value as well as five hundred pages of material potentially subject to attorney client privilege.
+And the judge noted that the Justice Department lawyers had acknowledged that it sees personal effects with evidentiary value as well as 500 pages of material potentially subject to attorney-client privilege.

-So the judge cites reputational harm to President Trump in ordering the raid and orders the special master in a and a pause in the probe.
+So the judge cites reputational harm to President Trump in ordering the raid and orders the special master and a pause in the probe.

 And, you know, even Andy McCarthy, who seems to flip and flop and flail every day on this issue, is saying the DOJ may have sabotaged their own Trump investigation because the special master has been granted in this case.

-Uh these taint teams, as we have been telling you from the beginning, you know, it's like any organization investigating itself, a taint or a filter team as they call it.
+These taint teams, as we have been telling you from the beginning, you know, it's like any organization investigating itself, a taint or a filter team, as they call it.

-Uh Greg Jarrett has written a phenomenal column about what is the DOJ and the weaponization of the Department of Justice and FBI abuse of power, which we chronicled all during the Trump Russia collusion lie conspiracy theory and hoax, in which Greg wrote two best-selling books on.
+Greg Jarrett has written a phenomenal column about what is the DOJ and the weaponization of the Department of Justice and FBI abuse of power, which we chronicled all during the Trump-Russia collusion lie conspiracy theory and hoax, and which Greg wrote two best-selling books on.

 I'm well, thank you.